My Main Page with Links to My Other

 life.
 Children were not sheltered from much, except sex and profanity, and

 those two only until the near teen years.
-They were, of course, sheltered from
+Children were, of course, sheltered from

 the rigors of an exceptional education.